 Day by Day

-Following the Camino due west out of Astorga, we’ll pedal past the unconquered town of Castrillo de los Polvazares, en route for the legendary Cruz de Ferro (Iron Cross).
-Later, a scenic descent brings us to the symbolic pilgrim town of Ponferrada, home to the Castle of the Knights Templar.
+Pedal past the unconquered town of Castrillo de los Polvazares, en route for the legendary Cruz de Ferro (Iron Cross).
+A scenic descent brings us to the symbolic pilgrim town of Ponferrada, home to the Castle of the Knights Templar.

 Head to the mountaintop town of O'Cebreiro where we will peruse the village and its prehistoric Celtic limestone huts before setting off downhill, our descent taking us through the lush green Galician countryside.